Aporrea: Censorship

-Policies

-The site claims that the opinions it publishes "currently reflect the complex and diverse nature of the left in Venezuela, which gravitates from enthusiastic support for any measure or policy of the current government, to its absolute rejection, with infinite variants (critical support, slight opposition, neutrality, etc.).
-Aporrea as a team, does not take a public position in this regard, and seeks to remain open to the debate of all the tendencies of the Venezuelan left."

-Although the site claims to take no official sides in Venezuela's political situation, its current director, Gonzalo Gómez, is known for his opposition to the Maduro government.
-"Maduro deserves to be recalled," said Gomez in reference to a recall referendum against the president.
-According to Gomez, Aporrea's role as an independent left wing outlet is pivotal, as content critical of government policies "have no space in State owned media".

-Aporrea, according to its website, does not support any kind of discrimination based on "race, sexual orientation, national or ethnic origin, religious affiliation, gender, disability status, skin color, accent when speaking, etc.".
-The website lists rules for opinion articles, one of which asks that users "try to be respectful, especially when referring to other columnists of Aporrea or figures of the Bolivarian Government or the left in general, with whom you may have disagreements.
-We suggest that criticisms and replies to other articles be restricted to responding to arguments, not personal attacks or insults.
-We reserve the right to reject material which offends, defames, or humiliates others".
+On 23 February 2023, Aporrea was the subject of a DNS block, which was denounced by its director, Gonzalo Gómez.

 Critical reception

-Venezuelan Government figures have publicly criticized the site.
-Diosdado Cabello, the current President of the National Constituent Assembly described Aporrea and its columnists as traitors.
+Venezuelan government figures have publicly criticized the site.
+Diosdado Cabello, the current president of the National Constituent Assembly described Aporrea and its columnists as traitors.
 "Write everything you want, but enough of betrayals!
 You can write everything you want, nobody forbids it, you are within your rights, but define yourself [politically]."

 According to Manuel Laya of the Communist Party of Venezuela, Aporrea no longer serves its original purpose and was an instrument of the "fifth column" to hinder the flow of information.

 According to the Anti-Defamation League (ADL), Aporrea has "a record of promoting antisemitic conspiracies" and presented multiple articles which they found offensive in their 2014 Antisemitismo en Venezuela report.
 The Simon Wiesenthal Center also criticized what it considers anti-Semitic commentary on the website.
 Several other organizations have also criticized the website citing anti-Semitic ideas.
 Aporrea attacked both the Anti-Defamation League and the Simon Wiesenthal Center, criticizing that the organizations for not contacting Aporrea to ask the content to be removed and for condemning the website's editorial stance on Israel.